erinkelsey/shopapp-flutter/README.md

 ## About

 A simple Shop app using Flutter and Dart for iOS, Android and web.
+The app uses Firebase Authentication and Database for the backend.

 Hosted web example here: http://shop-app-flutter.s3-website.ca-central-1.amazonaws.com